Cigna is here to support you.

 We are waiving copays and cost-shares for COVID-19 FDA-approved testing.
 Only a health care provider or hospital can administer the test and send the sample to an approved lab for results.2

-We recommend employees work with their PCP to understand whether they need testing and their best options.
+We recommend employees work with their Primary Care Physician (PCP) to understand whether they need testing and their best options.
 Their doctor is the best source to find testing because they can work with the local health department and health systems.
+You can also search online for a COVID-19 testing site near you.

 Effective March 30, 2020, Cigna waived customer cost-sharing for all COVID-19 treatment through October 31, 2020.1 The treatments that Cigna will cover for COVID-19 are those covered under Medicare or other applicable state regulations.
 The company will reimburse health care providers at Cigna’s in-network rates or Medicare rates, as applicable.